JonasTYW/Quantum-RNNs/README.md

 ### Loss

+Based on the type of problem, we have to consider different types of loss functions.
+Most of the time, preset loss functions are sufficient for our purposes, such as:
 - MSELoss
+- MAELoss
 - BCELoss
+- Cross Entropy Loss

+These loss functions are not only an integral part of training, but they also present to us how well the model is doing.
+On the other hand, sometimes these loss functions are insufficient, and while we use them to train, another function has to be used to show us what the model is trying to aim for (most of the time, those functions cannot be used for training though).
+An example would be the percentage of valid SMILES in the QGRU project.

 ### Visualizations

+There are a number of key visualizations that we have to have:
-- Plotting graphs of loss over epochs
+- Plotting graphs of loss (or some other function) over epochs
--
+- Graphs or tables of predictions vs true values
+- Time analysis graphs if possible

 ### Number of parameters used

 Self-explanatory.
-We compare the number of parameters used between different models, and see how that affects the training over time.
+We compare the number of parameters used between different models.
+Normally the lesser the number of parameters, the better (less computer memory used).

 ### Time analysis

-Pretty self-explanatory
+Self-explanatory.
+We compare models to see which runs faster.
+Can go by total time, or time per epoch etc.

 ### Information-theoretic bounds